-In the fall of 2013, BTB Founder Savannah Magnussen-Afonso and wife of a Calgary Police Service officer attended a weekend retreat for police spouses, along with 30 other spouses of Calgary Police officers.
-She came away not only with many new friends but also with a vision to create an organization to focus on issues that affect police families, where we could relate, educate ourselves and support one another through the journey.
+In the fall of 2013, BTB Founder Savannah Magnussen-Afonso and the wife of a Calgary Police Service officer was inspired by a fellow police spouse to create an organization to focus on issues that affect police families, where we could relate, educate ourselves and support one another through the journey.

 While the police service offers support to our officers, there is little support for the everyday issues we, as police families, struggle with.
-We endeavored to get as many spouses & family members together as are interested in an effort to build strong relationships and successful families through experience, friendship, and training.
+From the outset of BTB the focus was on training, education and a positive but realistic approach to LEO life.
 We believe if we have peers who understand our fears and frustrations, our joys and triumphs, that we can truly be encouraged by one another.
 Beyond The Blue was born out of this common goal with the support and endorsement of the Calgary Police Service and Calgary Police Association and the hard work of 4 CPS spouses who endeavored to create an organization that has grown to include hundreds of police families.

-A core group of individuals including Calgary Beyond The Blue president Savannah Magnussen-Afonso, vice president Amanda Dalton, director Tara Ernst, and director Mary-Ellen Hartmann took steps to make this vision a reality and started what would soon become the first of more Beyond The Blue chapters across Canada.
+Savannah Magnussen-Afonso, Amanda Dalton, Tara Ernst, and Mary-Ellen Hartmann took steps to make this vision a reality and started what would soon become the first of many Beyond The Blue chapters across Canada.

-Realizing Canada Beyond The Blue would only continue to grow, in 2017 Savannah and Dilnaz began to formalize operations for Canada Beyond The Blue, registering as a national non-profit organization and taking steps to recruit more BTB chapters.
+Realizing BTB would only continue to grow, in 2017 Savannah and Dilnaz began to formalize operations for Canada Beyond The Blue, registering as a national non-profit organization and taking steps to recruit more BTB chapters.

 Seeing the success of the other chapters across the country as well as the support and resources available to spouses and family members of uniform and civilian officers, it was clear to some other dedicated individuals that we needed to establish a chapter in the Vancouver & Durham Region.